 Also, liquidity is daily, as opposed to instant, to match what traditional finance is used to working with.
 This makes it more familiar as a product to institutional clients.

 The way it works is they estimate what they expect the long term average interest rate for Compound Finance to be.

 Because changes happen very often the treasury estimates and offers 4%.
 If in the long term they make more than that then they are profitable.
 If they make less than 4% then subsidize via the Compound Treasury.

-Compound is a key ingredient in the DeFi world and one of the first serious decentralized applications.
+Compound Finance is a key component of the DeFi world and one of the first serious decentralized applications.

 Its rudimentary simplicity makes it intuitive to understand and easy to build on.
 As a protocol it is used by multiple platforms from dapps that want to innovate to centralized exchanges that want to offer loans and savings products.